MICROSOFT DYNAMICS 365 BUSINESS CENTRAL SOFTWARE ADVICE AND BEST PRACTICES

 7. You can change that from 6 months down to 1 month, though the default is set to 6 months.

 8. If you are using the Change Log Entries Table ID 405, you can then set that up as well: this will help you reduce those Change Logs.
-You may want to keep, at a minimum, a 1-year history on the change log; you can always export them out to Excel to keep the history of any master record changes.
+If Change Log is enabled, review how long entries must remain available before applying a retention policy.
+The appropriate period depends on how your organisation uses the log and any applicable audit, security, or regulatory requirements.
+If entries must be retained outside Business Central, use an approved and appropriately controlled archival process.
 If not set up, you don't need to Change Log Entries setup.

 How to check if your Change Log Entries are set: